 Attractions

-• a Cadw Explorer Pass can be purchased for either three or seven days providing great value to explore the many historical attractions in Wales.
+• a Cadw Explorer Pass is available for either three or seven days.
+They provide great value to explore the many historical attractions in Wales.
 Both can be used in a limited flexible period which makes them suitable for use during a seven or 14 day visit.
+They can be purchased on-line and are significantly discounted.
+Please contact Cadwcommercial@gov.wales;

 • register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
-Members benefit from preferential trade rates and discounts; complimentary admission for the tour leader and coach driver; complimentary introductions to Cadw monuments; enhanced information for existing tours; the removal of the requirement for groups to be 15+ to benefit from a discount, so rates are beneficial to both FIT and groups; invoicing following your visit.; and a Travel Trade e-newsletter.
+Members benefit from preferential trade rates and discounts; complimentary admission for the tour leader and coach driver; complimentary introductions to Cadw monuments; enhanced information for existing tours; rates are beneficial to both FIT and groups; invoicing following your visit and a Travel Trade e-newsletter.
 Bookings will be confirmed on-line and Cadw staff will check in your customers on-line on arrival.
-This will mean a much quicker and more efficient system.
+This will mean a much quicker and more efficient system;

 Tony Payne - Cadw